How do I make myself standout?

 - Provide relevant examples with your answers.

 - Prepare a list of questions to ask the interviewers.

-- Follow up with a thank you note or email to each interviewer.
+- Follow up with a thank you email to each interviewer.

 - Be honest with yourself.
 Is this a good fit for you?
 Remember, during an interview, you are interviewing the company just as much as they are interviewing you!

 InterMetro Industries is an Equal Opportunity and Affirmative Action employer.